 The fact that Jesus helped the Canaanite woman, even though His mission was to the Jews, is a significant detail in the Gospel narrative.
 Throughout His earthly ministry, Jesus gave other indications that His power and compassion reached to all people.
 He healed a Roman centurion’s servant (Luke 7:1–10).
 He traveled through the Gentile region of the Gerasenes (Mark 5:1).
 He ministered in a Samaritan city (John 4).

-Jesus came to save everybody (1 John 2:2).
+Jesus paid the price for all sin, making salvation available to the whole world (1 John 2:2).
 Jesus Christ is God Himself (John 1:1).
 Jesus died on the cross as the payment for all our sins, and He rose from death in resurrection (1 Corinthians 15:3–4).
 Jesus said He was the Good Shepherd, and He predicted that His flock would be greatly expanded: “I have other sheep that are not of this sheep pen.
 I must bring them also.
 They too will listen to my voice, and there shall be one flock and one shepherd” (John 10:16).

 It took a while for the early church to recognize that salvation was available to the Gentiles.
 The Jewish Christians who fled the persecution in Jerusalem went into the Gentile regions of Phoenicia, Cyprus and Antioch, but they were “spreading the word only among Jews” (Acts 11:19).
 Peter was hesitant to bring the gospel to a Gentile household, but God made it plain that Cornelius was also one of the elect (Acts 10).